deepinv/deepinv/docs/source/user_guide/physics/intro.rst

 Introduction
 ---------------

-This package contains a large collection of forward operators appearing in imaging applications.
+This module contains a large collection of forward operators appearing in imaging applications.
 The acquisition models are of the form

 .. math::